patrickhunner/Tetris/README.md

 ### Cloning

-Here is an overview of how to run the project:
+Here is an overview of how to run the project (Prerequisite is that you have installed [Python3](https://www.python.org/downloads/):

     ```bash
     # Go to the project directory